South Eastern Railway (England): Later branches and proposed lines

 During the 1870s and the 1880s the railway attempted to exploit the potential of the East Kent coast as both holiday destinations and potential new channel ports.
 Thus branches were built from Sandling near Folkestone to Hythe and Sandgate, (opened 9 October 1874); from Dover to Deal and Sandwich (jointly with the LCDR, which opened 15 June 1881); from Appledore to Dungeness (1 April 1883) and New Romney (19 June 1884).
 (In 1897 the SER obtained powers in the South Eastern Railway Act 1897 (60 & 61 Vict. c. ccxxvii) to build a branch line from Crowhurst railway station to its own station at Bexhill-on-sea in opposition to the existing LBSCR service to the town.)
 However this line was not completed until 1902.

 On 4 July 1887 the railway opened the Elham Valley Line from Canterbury West to Shorncliffe.
 However, there was by then already an LCDR line from Canterbury to Dover and so the new line did not attract much traffic.
 Likewise on 1 October 1892 the Hawkhurst Branch from Paddock Wood to Hope Mill was opened and extended to Hawkhurst on 4 September 1893.

-Similarly the company also obtained Parliamentary Powers to build a line from Appledore to Maidstone via Headcorn and the Loose Valley.
+Similarly the company also obtained an act of Parliament giving powers to build a line from Appledore to Maidstone via Headcorn and the Loose Valley.